 2. What does this mission mean to you?

 Going way back, I always thought I wanted to move in the direction of service.
-At first I thought it would be we have it signsomething more ministerial.
+At first I thought it would be something more ministerial.
 I spent two years in a Catholic seminary.
 But I also discovered that working at the hardware store was being of service.
 It’s about helping people get through their day.
 Working at the store is all about serving other people.
 When you can combine that with getting to work with stuff, that’s a pretty good deal.
 I found I could make enough money to eat and have a roof over my head.
 I could support my family.

 3. What was your best day as a hardware store owner?